anjlab/bootstrap-rails/README.md

 @import "bootstrap";
 @import "responsive";
 ```

- 3. restart `pow` if you are using it.
+ NOTE: restart `pow` if you are using it.

 ## Javascripts